-Coronavirus: States can now de-notify containment zones in 14 days, says Centre
+Coronavirus: India’s total count goes up to 16.38 lakh with record 55,078 new cases in a day

 Globally, the number of recoveries crossed the 1-crore mark.

-States can now de-notify containment zones in two weeks – down from 28 days – from the day the last Covid-19 patient in the area recovers, said the health ministry.
-The move is likely to bring relief to residents of red zones that have been contained for months.
+On Friday, India registered a record 55,078 new cases.
+With this, the country’s tally climbed up to 16,38,870.
+The toll also rose to 35,747 with 779 fresh fatalities.
+Health Ministry Secretary Rajesh Bhushan on Thursday had said that herd immunity was not a strategic option in a country with the size and population of India.

-On Thursday, India reported a record 52,123 new daily cases.
-With this, the country’s tally climbed up to 15,83,792.
-The toll also rose to 34,968 with 775 fresh fatalities.
-Meanwhile, Health Ministry Secretary Rajesh Bhushan said that herd immunity was not a strategic option in a country with the size and population of India.
-He added that India’s recovery rate – 64.4% – and fatality rate – 2.21% – were better than that of many other countries.
+World Health Organization chief Tedros Adhanom Ghebreyesus said careless young people were driving Covid-19 spikes across the world.
+He warned that young people were not invincible in this pandemic.

 The global coronavirus count crossed 1.72 crore and the toll reached 6.71 lakh, according to the Johns Hopkins University.
 The number of recoveries crossed the 1-crore mark.